nayana487/intro-html-css/README.md

 }
 ```

 Awesome, but I think I want just the `<p>` elements with that class name to have a background of red.
-So in `styles.css`:
+So in `style.css`:

 ```css
 p.red{